swup/docs/docs/options/options.md

 This creates a possibility of animating elements on the page while still replacing it's parts.
 Another good example where this is helpful is the *change language* link, which usually appears the same across the site (no animation needed), but leads to a different URL on each page.
 Option defaults to the single container of id `#swup`.
+Keep in mind that only elements inside of `body` tag are supported.

 ```javascript
 const options = {